SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-field-control.md

 <img src="/docs/img/Howtocreateafieldcontrol.png" width="600" border="0" />
 </div>

-It does not look very neet, but it is functioning and creating a new design for it should not be a big deal.
+It does not look very neat, but it is functioning and creating a new design for it should not be a big deal.